 Even once the e-cigarette clauses of the amended legislation come into force, Manitoba will still be lagging behind many other provinces, especially when it comes to protection from secondhand smoke outdoors.
-Patios, playgrounds and sports and recreation fields, as well as buffer zones around doorways, air intakes and operable windows, are notably absent from the legislation.
+(This will become even more important to address once marijuana is legalized federally.)
+Patios, playgrounds and sports and recreation fields, as well as buffer zones around doorways, air intakes and operable windows, are notably absent from Manitoba legislation.
 It should be noted, however, that since the summer of 2014, Manitoba has had a smoke-free policy (not a law) for its provincial parks, including playgrounds and beaches.